- The average cost of car insurance for a 65-year-old driver in Idaho is $1,312 per year for a full coverage policy.

 - Reviewing and comparing car insurance quotes every six months or at renewal can help you find the most affordable rates.

-However, seniors in Idaho can still find affordable car insurance.
-Our guide provides tips on securing the cheapest rates for seniors in Idaho and helps save on auto insurance premiums.
+Even though rates may rise, seniors can still find good car insurance deals.
+Our guide will help find the most affordable rates for senior drivers in Idaho and suggest other ways to save on your auto insurance premiums.

 Cheapest car insurance companies for seniors in Idaho